azadbolour/eagerwords.com/scala-server/README.md

 This module implements basic functions needed by many applications, such as storing and retrieving user data.

-### plane
+### grid

-This module supports working with points on the 2-dimensional plane and with grids of such points.
-It implements a data structure called BlackWhiteGrid, a grid of points on the plane that may be enabled or disabled, and if enabled may or may not have an associated value of some type.
+This module supports working with points on the 2-dimensional grid.
+It implements a data structure called BlackWhiteGrid, a grid of points that may be enabled or disabled, and if enabled may or may not have an associated value of some type.
 This data structure is used to represent game boards.

 ### scalautil

 This module provides general utility functions that may be of use in a variety of applications.

+## Testing Considerations

+The transmission and receipt of authentication tokens via email complicates tests involving user registration and login.

+For manual testing, a configuration parameter `MOCK_EMAIL` is provided that instructs the server not send emails, but instead to log their content.
+The manual tester can then direct the log to stdout and copy and paste the logged authentication tokens to validate signup and login.

+For automated testing, two configuration variables, `TESTING_EMAIL`, and `TESTING_TOKEN` are provided.
+A test that uses `TESTING_EMAIL` as its user's identifying email address would cause the server not to send an authentication token through email, and accept `TESTING_TOKEN` as the legitimate authentication token that would have been sent to the user.
+Of course, tests would then have to be made aware of the values of these configuration parameters.
+These settings are ignored if `MOCK_EMAIL` is false.

+The server-side code for recognizing `TESTING_EMAIL` and `TESTING_TOKEN` has yet to be implemented.

 ## Production Considerations